bluestrike2/nsdcf.org/content/alumni/index.md

 ### NORWIN DISTINGUISHED ALUMNI

 Many Norwin Alumni have gone on to successful careers and the Norwin Alumni and Friends Association is privileged to have the opportunity to recognize these distinguished alumni for their life achievements at an Annual Dinner where they are honored for their life achievements.
-Awardees  receive a plaque for home and a second plaque is placed on the "Wall of Fame" across from the entrance to the Norwin High School Auditorium.  **Visit www.nsdcf.org or contact Debbie Kunkle, NAFA President, at djk721@verizon.net for information about the how to nominate a Norwin graduate for consideration to be named a distinguished alumnus** and/or information about the Annual Distinguished Alumni Banquet.
+Awardees  receive a plaque for home and a second plaque is placed on the "Wall of Fame" across from the entrance to the Norwin High School auditorium.